hughobrien/psu-constitution/README.md

 19. Nomination forms for the position of President (and Vice-President Treasurer) will be available from the President and the main Students Union Reception on Monday at 9 O’clock of the 1st of 2 nominations weeks, 2 weeks prior to Election week in Semester 2.
 Candidates for these posts shall be proposed and seconded by the signatures of 20 members of the PSU.

-20. The nomination forms shall contain the election rules and regulations set down by the Electoral & Referendum Board, a copy of the Job descriptions for each position in the election should be available from the website which shall also contain information on the facilities the union will make available to each candidate.
+20. The nomination forms shall contain the election rules and regulations set down by the Electoral and Referendum Board, a copy of the Job descriptions for each position in the election should be available from the website which shall also contain information on the facilities the union will make available to each candidate.

 21. The official nomination forms shall contain, as well as the required number of proposers and seconders, the candidate's name as registered with the University, ID number, Course, and the name of the candidate's campaign manager.